 Rock climbers see this vertical intrusion as a challenge.
 It was extraordinary watching the climbers make their way, inching up the 1200 foot vertical walls.
 Those with experience choose their trail scaling to the top.
 There is no marked trail.
 There are, however, over 150 rock-climbing routes in the Devils Tower.
 It is possible to complete the climb up large hexagonal columns in as little as 4 hours, but most take longer.
 It was incredible to see.

-The tower trail provided a little known fact.
+The tower trail provided a little known yet interesting fact.
 A parachutist named George Hopkins attempted to land on Devils Tower in 1941.
 As he was falling, a rope of 1000 feet missed the top of the tower and landed on the side of the tower where he couldn’t reach it.
 Despite being stranded for six days, he took advantage of the publicity that resulted from his situation.
 In the meantime, a plane dropped supplies and blankets to him on the tower as he awaited rescue.

 Note: Climbers are required to register at the visitor’s center.
 Beware of snakes, rodents and other wildlife that call the tower home.

-TIP: If you plan on doing any hiking, we recommend each person should bring at least one liter of water per hour to drink.
+PRO Tip: If you plan on doing any hiking, we recommend each person should bring at least one liter of water per hour to drink.
 Protect yourself from the sun and heat by also wearing sunscreen with a high SPF.
 Wearing a hat is a must.

 A hike along the 1.5 mile Joyner Ridge Trail.
 It offers beautiful views of the Tower while following the ridgeline.
 It passes through tall grass prairies and dense forests.
 The Joyner Trail is one of the monument’s lesser-known quieter trails and offers a chance to explore another part of the monument.
 It is a great place to get away from the crowds.
 This1.5-mile moderately challenging walking trail gives visitors the opportunity to explore the monument in another way.
 It is off the beaten path a hidden treasure.

-Circle of Sacred Smoke Sculpture
+6: Travel Guide Must Do: Visit the Circle of Sacred Smoke Sculpture

 The sculpture by the Japanese artist Junkyu Muto symbolizes peace.
 Sitting atop a massive granite base, they took the marble rock for the sculpture from Italy’s Fantiscritti Quarry.
 Said to be the source of Michelangelo’s marble.
-She carved it to raise awareness of the native tribes that find this to be a sacred place.
+She carved it to raise awareness of the native clans that find this to be a sacred place.
 It represents a puff of smoke as it leaves the ceremonial pipe and rises.
 I just love how it frames the monument.

 Friendly reminder: please do not feed the prairie dogs or any wildlife.
 These animals have a specially adapted diet tied to their environment and anything consumed outside of their natural diet can cause serious health complications for these critters.
 Remember, leave no trace.